commonlims/commonlims/docs/workflows.md

 Here we describe how core Camunda concepts have been adapted for use in CLIMS.

 __Process__ The entire workflow a sample might go through, for example, "DNA Sequencing" or "Reception QC".
-It is a directed acyclic graph comprised of activities and sub-processes.
+It is a directed acyclic graph comprised of activities.

+__Activity__ A Task or a sub-process.

-__Activity__ Also called a _step_, the smallest unit of work that a sample undergoes, for example, "Assess Sample Quality".
-An Activity can be automated or require human intervention.
+__Task__ Also called a _step_, the smallest unit of work that a sample undergoes, for example, "Assess Sample Quality".
+A Task can be automated or require human intervention.
+More information about task types can be found [here](https://docs.camunda.org/manual/7.4/reference/bpmn20/tasks/).

-__User Task__ An Activity that requires human intervention.
+__User Task__ A Task that requires human intervention.

 __Process Instance__ A specific instance of a Process, as applied to a sample.
 When a sample is assigned to a process, an instance is created for that process and the sub-processes/ activities ready for execution.
 The relationship between a sample and Process Instance is one-to-many.